South Carolina Senate passes bill outlawing most abortions

 The path for the bill cleared in South Carolina thanks in part to Trump.
 The divisive presidential race energized Republicans, who won three seats from Democrats in the 2020 elections and their new 30-16 advantage finally pushed the effort over a procedural hurdle that stopped the bill for years.

-“Thank God for the people of this state,” said Republican Sen. Larry Grooms of Bonneau, who has been fighting to end abortion for 24 years.
+“Thank God for the people of this state,” said Republican Sen. Larry Grooms of Bonneau, who has been fighting to end abortion for 24 years and was the primary sponsor.

+“The people of South Carolina every year have sent us more and more pro-life senators.
+In this past election cycle they sent us just enough,” Grooms said.

+The vote was almost all along party lines.
+Sen. Sandy Senn of Charleston was the only Republican against it, and Sen. Kent Williams of Marion was the only Democrat to vote for the ban.

 The Senate labeled the bill No. 1 and made it the first major issue they took up in the 2021 session.